NelsonRamos-code/End-to-End-HR-Pipeline-Analysis-and-Dashboard/README.md

 <h2>Description</h2>
 The project aimed to enhance recruitment performance tracking and decision-making by developing a suite of interactive Power BI dashboards.
 These dashboards pull centralized candidate data from Google Sheets (2024–2025 register) to provide real-time insights for recruiting managers.
 The solution delivers high-level overviews and detailed performance analytics for interviewers and sourcers, supporting better follow-up, visibility, and accountability across the hiring process.

+This dashboard is designed to give everyone in the company, particularly hiring managers, a clear understanding of the recruitment process, without needing to constantly request information from HR or the recruitment team.

+By tracking Average Days to Hire, which measures the average number of days it takes a single candidate to move through the entire process, hiring managers can set transparent expectations to potential candidates.
+Similarly, tracking Average Days to Fill, which measures the average number of days it takes the company to begin recruiting and fill a role, the HR team can propose realistic timeframes to management, so they can better plan resource allocation, and begin recruiting at the right time.

+The dashboard also helps to set expectations on the cost of recruitment, as well as the most productive places to focus hiring efforts.
+Finally, the dashboard provides a live update on the number of candidates who have applied and progress to each stage of the hiring process.
+This is a helpful way to keep everyone up to date with how open positions are progressing, without requiring colleagues to request this information manually.
 <br />

 <h2>Tools & Technologies Used</h2>